lue-bird/elm-language-server-rs/README.md

 - `elm.json` help
 - inline GLSL blocks

-## not sure
-Please give me feedback on this
+## not sure (Please give me feedback on this)
-- adding necessary imports when autocompleting vs making it a separate code action vs nothing vs ?
+- adding necessary imports when autocompleting vs making it a separate code action vs nothing vs ? (leaning towards separate code action)
+- show function parameter names (leaning towards no, as they are often confusing if they are curried, reveal non-exposed variant patterns, have more parameters than the type suggests, are undescriptive etc)
+- add code actions like "expose (including variants)", "inline", "inline all uses" (leaning towards no as it is fairly complicated, though it it very useful for sure)
 - your idea 👀

 ## TODO